kamarianakis/glGA-SDK-public/README.md

 ---

+## **APPENDICES**

-## Why Python?
+## a.
+Why Python?

-OpenGL is primarily a C API which for most graphics applications today is actually used with C++ (or C#) in the industry.
-There are many good reasons for that: often the goal is to have the fastest possible code on the CPU side, since rendering for real-time visualization means that a frame needs to be produced onscreen every 10, 16 or 33 milliseconds (for 100Hz, 60Hz, 30Hz refresh rates) and no time can be wasted.

-Our objective here is significantly different: we want to learn and understand the key concepts as efficiently as possible, more than achieve absolute highest framerates.
+Our objective in this SDK is two-fold:

+- a) we want to learn and understand key CG and underlying algebraic concepts as efficiently as possible, more than achieving absolute highest framerates.
 C/C++ are powerful but cluttered, error-prone low-level languages, that get in the way of this learning efficiency.
+- b) we want to provide rapid protoyping, algorithmic understanting experimentation and code equivalence between Python, C++ and C# across CPU and GPU frameworks and the two most prevailing, modern game engines (Unity and Unreal).

+e.g. OpenGL is primarily a C API which for most CG applications today is actually used with C++ (or C#) in the industry.
+There are many good reasons for that: often the goal is to have the fastest possible code on the CPU side, since rendering for real-time visualization means that a *frame needs to be produced onscreen every 10, 16 or 33 milliseconds (for 100Hz, 60Hz, 30Hz refresh rates) and no time can be wasted*.

 - Python code is more straightforward, easier to read, write, and debug
 - It is less verbose (typically by a factor of 5-10 on the code size), and benefits from an extensive and intuitive set of built-ins (tuples, lists, dictionaries, arrays…)
 - In particular Python constructs, like generators, list and dictionary comprehensions are a great way to reduce simple object construction loops to one readable line of code, or create iterators that unclutter the code.
 Keep those in mind when you write your application.
 - Well written Python code can be quite fast already, and most inner loop tasks of interest to these practicals happen on the GPU anyway, once properly initialized.
 - What’s more, Python has excellent wrappers to OpenGL and window libraries whose interface closely match their C counterpart.
 Which means anything you learn about writing code in Python directly maps to the C APIs.
+- Python is already the programming language of choice for deep learning algortihms and data science in general, with numerous libraries and frameworks.
+- Python is already being adopted by latest versions of 3D game engines, such as Unity and Unreal.

 ---

-## glGA FOLDER Structure
+## b. glGA FOLDER Structure

 - glGA-SDK:
   - Readme
   - License
   - .gitignore
+  - vscode/
+    - #*contains vsCode workspace, macPorts list of third party libraries and python virtual environment list of conda and pip packages and modules*
   - doc/
     - pyCG
       - GI